Undergraduate Creativity Grants

 Awards up to $300 per creative idea are made, with the possibility for more funding if the project encourages interdisciplinary connections.
 Awardees will also have access to workspaces, mentorships, and material resources, and are expected to attend periodic meetings with like-minded creators throughout award period.

 HOW TO APPLY

-Interested undergraduates should submit proposals of 500 words maximum or an equivalent 3-minute video or slideshow during the rolling deadline.
-Proposals should address the following:
+Interested undergraduates should submit proposals of 500 words maximum or an equivalent 3-minute video or slideshow that address the following:

 - How does the project engage a more creative experience?

 - What are the challenges and constraints involved?

 - How is the project interdisciplinary and collaborative?